W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ⁹If you offer miracles, you will be equally strong in your belief in miracles.
 ¹⁰The strength of your conviction will then sustain the belief of the miracle receiver.
 ¹¹Fantasies become totally unnecessary as the wholly satisfying nature of reality becomes apparent to both giver and receiver.
-¹²Reality is ‘lost’ through usurpation; usurpation produces tyranny.
+¹²Reality is “lost’ through usurpation; usurpation produces tyranny.
 ¹³As long as a single “slave” remains to walk the earth, your release is not complete.
 ¹⁴Complete restoration of the Sonship is the only goal of the miracle-minded.
 :::